 In addition, as we see in the previous image, as we already said, PuTTY not only serves us for SSH sessions, but also provides us with a very wide range of configurations.
 For example, in the Terminal tab we can configure the terminal that will be output when we start the SSH session, or we can also configure the way we want PuTTY to encode the textor in the Translation option of the Window tab.

-Hopefully, starting with PuTTY it will help you and simplify your work a little more when it comes to connecting remotely to a server with Linux.
-If you have had a problem at any time in the post or something has not worked for you, leave it in the comments and from Ubunlog we will be happy to help you.
+We hope that from PuTTY it will help you and simplify your work a little more when connecting remotely to a Linux server.
+If you have had a problem at any time in the post or something has not worked for you, leave it in the comments and from Ubunlog We will be happy to help you.

 15 comments, leave yours